cassidyjames/cassidyjames.github.io/wishlist.md

 * Board/Card/Party Games **~$10–50** - I love simple and fun games to play with friends, like Exploding Kittens, Codenames, Little Drop of Poison, and Fluxx (all of which Katie and I have).
 Other ideas:
   * Exploding Kittens expansions
-  * Codenames expansions (I have the base/standard set)
+  * Codenames expansions (we have the base/standard set)
+  * Star Realms expansions (we have two standard decks)
   * Liar’s Dice (homemade set would be rad)
-  * Star Realms
   * Telestrations

 ## LEGO